Team973/2018-inseason/docs/YourFirstPR.md

 Ohh but there's a few restrictions to keep in mind...
  - Your branch name cannot have spaces in it
  - Your branch name should be descriptive of what you're gonna do with it
- - At 973 we prefer that your branch names use dashes instead of underscores.
-It doesn't *really* matter but it kinda does tbh
+ - At 973 we prefer that your branch names use dashes instead of underscores

 In general, you're going to be branching off of dev.
 This means that when your PR is done, your changes are going to be merged into the dev branch.
 Dev is branched off of master.
 Every once in a while, we'll take a look at what's in dev and test it a whole bunch.
 Once it's been tested we'll announce "this is stable and we are confident in this version" and we'll merge it into master (we don't close dev after we merge it though).